mcxraider/interview-preparation/04-ML-Engineering/mlops_interview_questions.md

 # Complete MLOps Interview Questions List

-_Compiled from Medium, Analytics Vidhya, and DataCamp resources_

 ## **Fundamental MLOps Concepts**

 ### 1. What is MLOps and how does it differ from DevOps?